kousiclattala/GitHubRepoSearcher/README.md

 - To run this project, after cloning into your computer run `npm install`, it will install all the required dependencies.
 - To run the server, execute the command mentioned in `Development server` above.
+- Include Your Firebase Details in `environment.ts` file located at `src/environments/environment.ts`.
+So that you can use firebase auth service.